Homemade GPS tracker on Arduino. The best GPS trackers for cars (beacons)

 How to assemble

-gps-tracker.ino // library for working with devices via SPI#include // SD card library#include // library for working with a GPS device#include // create an object of the GPS class and pass the Serial1 object to it GPS gps(Serial1) ; // LED pin#define LED_PIN A0 // button pin #define BUTTON_PIN 13 // pin CS micro-sd card#define CHIP_SELECT_PIN 9 // time interval for writing data to the card#define INTERVAL 5000 // set the array size for time, date, latitude and longitude#define MAX_SIZE_MASS 16 // array to store the current time chartime[MAX_SIZE_MASS] ; // record state bool stateRec = false ; // remembers the current time long startMillis = millis() ; void setup()( // open a serial port to monitor actions in the program Serial.begin(115200) ; // wait until the serial port monitor opens // to track all events in the program// while (!Serial) ( // ) Serial.print("Serial init OK \r\n") ; // open Serial connection with GPS module Serial1.begin(115200) ; // set the LED to exit mode pinMode(LED_PIN, OUTPUT) ; // set the button to login mode pinMode(BUTTON_PIN, INPUT_PULLUP) ; // output initialization information to the serial port Serial.println("Initializing SD card..." ) ; // initialize SD card while (!
-SD.begin (CHIP_SELECT_PIN) ) ( Serial.println ("Card failed, or not present" ) ; delay(1000 ) ; ) // output information to the serial port Serial.println("Card initialized" ) ; // create a dataFile object of the File class to work with files File dataFile = SD.open("dataGPS.csv" , FILE_WRITE) ; // if file exists if (dataFile) ( // write the name of the future data to the memory card dataFile.println("Time, Coordinates, Speed" ) ; // close the file dataFile.close(); Serial.println("Save OK" ) ; ) else ( Serial.println ("Error opening test.csv" ) ; ) ) void loop() ( // Fix button press if (! digitalRead(BUTTON_PIN) ) ( // change the state "record" / "not record" on the memory card stateRec = ! stateRec; // change the state of the indication LED digitalWrite(LED_PIN, stateRec) ; ) // if data came from the gps module if (gps.available() ) ( // read data and parse gps.readParsing(); // check the status of the GPS module switch (gps.getState () ) ( // everything is OK case GPS_OK: Serial.println ("GPS is OK" ) ; // if the specified time interval has passed if (millis() - startMillis > INTERVAL && stateRec) ( // save data to memory card saveSD() ; // save the current time startMillis = millis() ; ) break ; // data error case GPS_ERROR_DATA: Serial. println ("GPS error data" ) ; break ; // no connection to satellites case GPS_ERROR_SAT: Serial.println( "GPS no connect to satellites") ; break ; ) ) ) // function to save data to a memory card void saveSD() ( File dataFile = SD.open ("dataGPS.csv" , FILE_WRITE) ; // if file exists and opened if (dataFile) ( // reads the current time gps.getTime (time , MAX_SIZE_MASS) ; // write the time to the memory card dataFile.print(" \" " ) ; dataFile.print(time); dataFile.print(" \" " ) ; dataFile.print(","); dataFile.print(" \" " ) ; // read and write latitude and longitude coordinates to the memory card dataFile.print (gps.getLatitudeBase10 () , 6 ) ; dataFile.print(","); dataFile.print (gps.getLongitudeBase10 () , 6 ) ; dataFile.print(" \" " ) ; dataFile.print(","); dataFile.print (gps.getSpeedKm () ) ; dataFile.println("km/h") ; dataFile.close(); Serial.println("Save OK" ) ; ) else ( Serial.println ("Error opening test.csv" ) ; ) )
+gps-tracker.ino // library for working with devices via SPI#include // library for working with SD card#include // library for working with a GPS device#include // create an object of the GPS class and pass the Serial1 object to it GPS gps(Serial1) ; // LED pin#define LED_PIN A0 // button pin #define BUTTON_PIN 13 // pin CS micro-sd card#define CHIP_SELECT_PIN 9 // time interval for writing data to the card#define INTERVAL 5000 // set the array size for time, date, latitude and longitude#define MAX_SIZE_MASS 16 // array to store the current time char time[MAX_SIZE_MASS]; // record state bool stateRec = false ; // remembers the current time long startMillis = millis() ; void setup() (// open the serial port to monitor actions in the program Serial.begin(115200); // wait until the serial port monitor opens// in order to track all events in the program // while (!Serial) ( // ) Serial.print ("Serial init OK) ; \r\n"// open a Serial connection with the GPS module Serial1.begin(115200);// set the LED to output mode pinMode(LED_PIN, OUTPUT) ;// set the button to login mode pinMode(BUTTON_PIN, INPUT_PULLUP) ;// output information about initialization to the Serial port Serial.println("Initializing SD card...") ;// initialize the SD card while (!
+SD.begin (CHIP_SELECT_PIN) ) ( Serial.println ("Card failed, or not present" ) ; delay(1000 ) ; )// output information to the Serial port Serial.println("Card initialized");// create a dataFile object of the File class to work with files File dataFile = SD.open("dataGPS.csv" , FILE_WRITE) ;// if the file exists if (dataFile) (// write the name of the future data to the memory card dataFile.println("Time, Coordinates, Speed");// close the file dataFile.close(); Serial.println("Save OK"); // change the state “recording” / “not writing” to the memory card stateRec = ! stateRec; // change the state of the indication LED digitalWrite(LED_PIN, stateRec) ; )// if data came from the GPS module if (gps.available()) (// read data and parse gps.readParsing();// check the status of the GPS module switch (gps.getState () ) ( // everything is OK case GPS_OK: Serial.println ("GPS is OK" ) ;// if the specified time interval has passed if (millis() - startMillis > INTERVAL && stateRec) (// save data to memory card saveSD() ;// remember the current time startMillis = millis() ;) break ; // data error case GPS_ERROR_DATA: Serial.println ("GPS error data" ) ; break ; // no connection with satellites case GPS_ERROR_SAT: Serial.println ( "GPS no connect to satellites"// if the file exists ) ; break ; ) ) )// function for saving data to a memory card \" " void saveSD() ( File dataFile = SD.open("dataGPS.csv" , FILE_WRITE) ; \" " // if the file exists and has been opened \" " ) ; // reads the current time gps.getTime(time, MAX_SIZE_MASS); \" " // write the time to the memory card

-Included is a passive antenna:
+The kit includes a passive antenna:

-Looks like this:
+It looks something like this:

 Then install the U-center application, the link was given above, and select the port:

-By default, we communicate at 9600 baud.
+By default we communicate at 9600 baud.

-Connecting the module to the Arduino
+Connecting the module to Arduino

-Prepare the programmer for firmware:
+Let's prepare the programmer for firmware:

 Additional Information